By MICK ROBERTS ©

 By 1951, the Plasto family owned the head lease of at least six pubs, including their flagship venues, The Ship Inn at Circular Quay, the nearby Hyde Park Hotel and the Ashfield Hotel.

-Len took an active part in the advocacy of Sydney’s hotel industry, holding executive positions, including the presidency, on the powerful and politically persuasive forerunner of the Australian Hotel Association, known at the time as the United Liquor Victuallers Association.
+Notable of the four Plasto brothers was Len.
+He took an active part in the advocacy of Sydney’s hotel industry, holding executive positions, including the presidency, on the powerful and politically persuasive forerunner of the Australian Hotel Association, known at the time as the United Liquor Victuallers Association.
 He held an executive position for over 40 years, and was regarded as one of the greatest authorities on beer in NSW.

 The hotelier educated hundreds of barmaids in the art of serving beer, and “Plasto-trained girls” reportedly had “little difficulty in securing jobs” behind the bar.

 A First World One serviceman, Len was an executive member of Ashfield sub-branch of the Returned Soldiers’ League.
 After the war, he was known for his advocacy work amongst the diggers.

 The Plasto brothers were amongst the most successful hoteliers in Sydney, purchasing head-leases of Sydney’s leading pubs from brewer, Tooth & Company.
 Their empire flourished, from the 1920s, hitting its peak in success during the early 1950s, until the last of their pubs were sold during the 1960s.

 Raised in their parents’ pubs, brothers, Frank, Reg, Len and Bob held hotel licenses for over four decades.

 The Plasto story as hoteliers began with their Dublin-born father, Thomas Plasto, when he took over a pub license from another successful hotel family – the Waterhouses.

 At the time, Tom Plasto had been a draper in George Street Sydney and had recently remarried after the death of his first wife, Kate in 1891.